Frybread: Culture and symbolism

 Frybread became inextricably intertwined with Native American culture and feelings toward colonialization and displacement, and also with pride in the resilience of a people and culture.

 According to Smithsonian Magazine, for many Native Americans, "frybread links generation with generation and also connects the present to the painful narrative of Native American history".

 Frybread's significance to Native Americans has been described as complicated and their relationship with it conflicted.
 Although frybread is often associated with "traditional" Native American cuisine, some Native American chefs reject it as a symbol of colonialism.
 Indigenous chef Sean Sherman calls it "everything that isn't Native American food", writing that it represents "perseverance and pain, ingenuity and resilience".
 Frybread became a symbol of resilience as it was developed out of necessity using government-provided flour, sugar, and lard.
 However, indigenous chefs such as Sherman consider it a symbol of colonial oppression, as the ingredients were being provided because the government had moved the people onto land that could not support growing traditional staples like corn and beans.

-The journalist and documentary filmmaker Patty Talahongva, who identifies as Hopi of the Corn Clan, calls frybread "Die Bread" and associates it with diseases endemic to Native Americans, including gallbladder disease, diabetes, and more.
+The journalist and documentary filmmaker Patty Talahongva, who is Hopi of the Corn Clan, calls frybread "Die Bread" and associates it with diseases endemic to Native Americans, including gallbladder disease, diabetes, and more.
 She attributes the spread of frybread to boarding schools, like the Phoenix Indian School, which she attended in the late 1970s.
 She also describes the movement toward indigenous food sovereignty, which promotes healthy foods like corn, beans, and squash, instead of starchy, high-fat foods like frybread.

 Preparation and serving

 A typical frybread recipe consists of flour, water, salt, a small amount of oil or lard, and sometimes baking powder or more rarely yeast.
 The ingredients are mixed and worked into a simple dough, and covered with a cloth for 30 minutes to an hour, until the dough rises.
-It is then formed into small balls, and are either rolled or pulled into flat discs prior to frying in hot oil.It is served both in homes and at gatherings such a pow-wows and potlatches as well as at state fairs and other festivals.
+It is then formed into small balls, and are either rolled or pulled into flat discs prior to frying in hot oil.It is served both in homes and at gatherings such as pow-wows and potlatches as well as at state fairs and other festivals.
 The way it is served varies from region to region and different tribes have different recipes.
 It can be found in its many ways at state fairs and pow-wows, but what is served to the paying public may be different from what is served in private homes and in the context of tribal family relations.

-They may be eaten plain, salted, or with sugar or honey.
-Frybread is used as a base for Navajo tacos.
+They may be eaten plain, salted, or with sugar or honey, or as a base for Navajo tacos.

-Nutrition

-A 100-gram serving of a typical frybread contains 330 calories, 12.2 g of fat, 48.3 g of carbohydrate, and 6.7 g of protein.